Shakour-Data/GravityCommit/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
+1. Create a feature branch from the main branch
-3. Make your changes
+2. Make your changes
-4. Add tests
+3. Add tests if applicable
-5. Submit a pull request
+4. Test your changes thoroughly
+5. Commit your changes with descriptive messages
+6. Merge or submit your changes according to project workflow

 ## License